 Content Controls (Text, Checkboxes & Lists)

 Content Controls are (even Pathagoras must admit), are pretty cool tools.
-If you don't use them now, it's probably because you see them as difficult to create and manipulate.
+If you don't use them now, it's probably because you never hear of them or see them as difficult to create and manipulate.
 Pathagoras is changing that.
-We have added 'Content Cortrol features to our toolbox because they can address some automation issues that Pathagoras alone cannot.
+We have added 'Content Control features to our collection of tools associated with the Instant Database because they can address some automation issues that Pathagoras alone cannot.

 Here is how Microsoft defines Content Controls: